Skip to content Skip to footer navigation

 • Check our gas heater buying guide for more details.

-If you're going to leave a heater on all day, a gas heater may be cheaper to run than a portable electric heater, though probably not as cheap as a reverse-cycle air conditioner.
-However, average national gas prices have risen in recent years and solar power is making electricity much cheaper in many homes – it's not a given that gas heating is always cheaper than using electricity.
+However, average national gas prices have risen in recent years, while solar power is making electricity much cheaper in many homes – it's no longer a given that gas heating is cheaper than using electricity.
 Gas is also a fossil fuel, a factor to consider if you're trying to go green.

 • Good for: heating smaller to medium-sized spaces.